freshcom/freshcom-api-reference/content/topics.md

 - **Access Token**: Access token are short lived token that usually expires in 1 hour.
 The client send the access token through the `Authorization` HTTP header to authenticate itself.
 Access token are considered secret and cannot be revoked easily so the client should never store it anywhere, only keep it in memory.

 - **Refresh Token**: Refresh token are long lived token.
 Right now, refresh token never expires, in the future its expiry time can be set through the Freshcom Dashboard.
 The client can use refresh token to get a new access token.
 Refresh token can be revoked easily in case it is compromised.
-Refresh token can either be obtained using user's credential or from the Freshcom Dashboard.
+Refresh token can either be obtained using user's credential or from the Dashboard.

-There are 2 types access token in Freshcom and each type of access token have a corresponding refresh token:
+There are 2 types access token for the API and each type of access token have a corresponding refresh token:

 - **Publishable Access Token (PAT)**: Using a publishable access token, the client can access the account's resources that is available to the public.
 For example listing all active products.
 This access token allow the client to act as a guest user.

-- **User Access Token (UAT)**: Using a user access token the client can access a subset or all resources of an account as defined by the user's role in the Freshcom Dashboard.
+- **User Access Token (UAT)**: Using a user access token the client can access a subset or all resources of an account as defined by the user's role in the Dashboard.

 ### Obtain a PAT

-To obtain a publishable access token, the client must have the publishable refresh token which can be obtained from the Freshcom Dashboard.
+To obtain a publishable access token, the client must have the publishable refresh token which can be obtained from the Dashboard.
 The publishable refresh token is considered public and it never expires, so this can be hard coded to the client-side code as desired.
 With the publishable refresh token available, the client can now make a POST request to `/v1/token` to get a publishable access token.

 The publishable access token that the client get back will be valid for 1 hour, before it expires it is the client's responsiblity to get a new publishable access token using the same process as above.